Education in Indonesia: Public primary and secondary education

-Teacher-training programs are varied and are being gradually upgraded.
-For example, in the 1950s anyone completing a teacher-training program at the junior high school level could obtain a teacher's certificate.
-Since the 1970s, however, primary-school teachers have been required to have graduated from a senior high school for teachers, and teachers of higher grades have been required to have completed a university-level education course.
-Remuneration for primary- and secondary-school teachers, although low, compares favourably with that in other Asian countries such as Malaysia, India, and Thailand.
-The student–teacher ratio is 17 to 1 and 15.2 to 1, respectively, for primary and secondary schools in 2018; that same year, the overall averages for East Asia & Pacific countries were 17.5 to 1 and 14.8 to 1, respectively.
+Teacher-training programmes are varied and are gradually being upgraded.
+In the 1950s, anyone completing a teacher-training programme at the junior high school level could obtain a teacher's certificate.
+Since the 1970s, primary-school teachers have been required to graduate from a senior high school for teachers, and teachers of higher grades have been required to complete a university-level education course.